-Don't let invasive mussels sink our lakes.
+Don't let invasive mussels into the Okanagan.

-What are invasive mussels and why are they such an enormous threat?
+What are invasive mussels, and why are they such an enormous threat?

 Zebra and quagga mussels originate from freshwater lakes in Russia and Ukraine.
 Outside their natural habitat, and with few predators, they outcompete native species, encrust and corrode hard surfaces and cause serious harm to waters where they become established.